stfc/alc_eqcm/README.md

 ## Description
 **ALC_EQCM** is a software for post-processing Electrochemical Quartz Crystal Microbalance (EQCM) data.
 The implemented functionalities allow quantitative characterization of electrochemical processes and interpretation of stoichiometric changes.
 This information is used to automatically generate atomistic models compatible with EQCM data, together with appropriate settings for atomistic level simulations of the derived models.
 These software capabilities constitute an alternative tool that aims to bridge the gap between experimental and computational research of complex electrochemical reactions.

-The development of this code started in April 2020 at the [ALC](https://adalovelacecentre.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/) (STFC). **ALC_EQCM** is a serial code written in modern Fortran according to the 2008 standards.
+The development of this code started in April 2020 at the [ALC](https://adalovelacecentre.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/) (STFC). **ALC_EQCM** is a serial code written in modern Fortran.
 Its structure for development and maintenance follows the Continuous Integration (CI) practice and it is integrated within the GitLab DevOps of the STFC.

 Together with the code, we also provide a manual intended to guide the user with the multiple functionalities and help with the initial challenges for compilation and execution.
 We remind the user that the manual is a living document, which is subject to continuous modifications and updates.
 For this reason, we strongly advise the user to refer to the most updated version of the manual.